rcifw/rcifw.github.io/docs/getting-started/faqs-accounting.md

 ## What is the condo option?

-The condo option is for those who want access to dedicated hardware, and it is meant to be a simple arrangement where the PI pays for the hardware up front (via the RCIF), and we just charge an annual maintenance fee.
+The condo option is for those who want access to dedicated hardware, and it is meant to be a simple arrangement where the PI pays for the hardware up front (via the RCIF), and we just charge a fixed annual maintenance fee.
 We normally require that the RCIF arrange the purchase of the computing equipment (we call this a "node", "machine" or "server" interchangeably) to assure it is compatible with our current and anticipated infrastructure.

 Since our costs are based on how much staff time we spend per (machine/server/node) and how many “units” in the rack that equipment occupies, our condo rates are based on a per (machine/server/node) basis.
+Specifically, this is our way of recovering the (pro rata) costs associated with:

+* Renting rack space in the data centers (both our primary and secondary locations), which also covers the associated redundant power, cooling, security, and networking.
+* Staff time to provide user support, keep software and operating systems up to date, address new security vulnerabilities and implement proactive countermeasures, install software and drivers according to user needs and to facilitate efficient computing, and to configure networking (including Ethernet and InfiniBand)
+* Shared storage direct and indirect costs, including: maintenance and drive replacement for the large-volume and high-throughput storage systems and maintenance within our disaster recovery (DR) facility, which backs up home and group storage.

+For WUSTL alternatives, WUIT RIS offers a [custom server condo option](https://wustl.app.box.com/s/dwmwgnpctqeqjhxanfi4e5yw24626zmx); however, our rate is currently at >60% discount.

 Condo users are treated no differently than other users with respect to shared storage.
 Any local storage that is built into a physical condo (machine/server/node) is available to the owner of that condo, as well, but it is local to that (machine/server/node), and we do not handle backups, etc., of any local storage.

 ## How is storage charged?